Could Argos have dominated fashion in the UK?

-Instead, this tentative step into clothing retail will likely leave consumers feeling underwhelmed.
+Instead, this tentative step into clothing retail leaves consumers feeling underwhelmed.
 While the Tu line-up is worth £1 billion annually to Sainsbury’s, consumers rarely – if ever – build their wardrobe from one source alone.
 Is Sainsbury’s missing a trick, and losing revenue potential, by only selling Tu products?

 Competitors are already innovating

-Sainsbury’s failure to capitalise on a unique same-day delivery possibility is also being exacerbated by other market leaders looking at ways to make their own brand stand out from the crowd.
+Sainsbury’s failure to capitalise on a unique same-day delivery possibility is also undermined by other market leaders that look at ways to make their own brand stand out from the crowd.
 Online, one of the most head-turning of these is Asos’ “try now, pay later” model offered through its partnership with the Klarna platform.

-Meanwhile, bricks and mortar high-street fashion retailers are being even more daring.
-Zara’s “radical new store concept” coming to Westfield Stratford is a perfect example of this, combining shopper demands with their growing taste for technological wizardry.
+Meanwhile, bricks and mortar high-street fashion retailers are being ever-more daring.
+Zara’s “radical new store concept” at Westfield Stratford is a perfect example of this, combining shopper demands with their growing taste for technological wizardry.
 For starters, Zara’s new self-checkout area can automatically identify products, meaning shoppers only have to confirm what’s in their basket before paying for them.

-However, it will boast a dedicated, automated click-and-collect area serviced by a pair of small warehouses.
-Using a simple QR or PIN code, customers who place orders online will have their order delivered to a secure mailbox while “[b]ehind the scenes, a robot moves through the warehouses, delivering packages to mailboxes”.
+However, it boasts a dedicated, automated click-and-collect area serviced by a pair of small warehouses.
+Using a simple QR or PIN code, customers who place orders online can have their order delivered to a secure mailbox while “[b]ehind the scenes, a robot moves through the warehouses, delivering packages to mailboxes”.

 While Argos famously has a more human approach to order collection and distribution, it’s fundamentally unable to showcase its range like Zara can.
 Innovating with, say, interactive screens to “build” a look before buying the clothes could be a good way to combine technology and brand experience, while also twisting the arms of captive shoppers to buy more products in-store.

-While we hold out hope that these issues are a product of anticipated teething problems, as it stands, Sainsbury’s cautious start with Argos may not live up to its full potential for three key reasons:
+While we hold out hope that these issues are a product of anticipated teething problems, as it stands, Sainsbury’s cautious start with Argos doesn't live up to its full potential for three key reasons:

 - It doesn’t offer its exclusive, market-leading same-day home delivery on clothing, therefore confusing its loyal customers used to its flexibility;